omkar9772/backend/README.md

 # Naad Bailgada - Digital Platform for Bullock Cart Racing

 A comprehensive digital platform to manage, track, and celebrate Maharashtra's traditional Bailgada Sharyat (bullock cart races).
-This system provides race management, real-time leaderboards, and a premium mobile experience for fans and participants.
+This system provides race management and a premium mobile experience for fans and participants.

 ---